Q: What will I do in a CSE-PACE session?

 Earn 2 units of credit for participation by enrolling in CSE 91: Perspectives in CSE during Fall quarter.
 Priority enrollment to CSE majors.
 Discussion attendance is optional; don't worry about scheduling conflicts between the CSE 91 Discussion time and your other classes.

 Register first to help us make groups ahead of time.
-Or, if you just show up in CSE 4140 on Monday at 11:30, Tuesday at 11, or Wednesday at 3:30 during the first 3 weeks of the quarter we'll help you get started!
+Or, if you just show up in CSE 1202 on Tuesday at 12:30pm, Tuesday at 2pm, or Thursday at 12:30pm during the first few weeks of the Fall quarter we'll help you get started!

 Have more questions?
 Contact us at firstname.lastname@example.org

-Alessia is a second year Computer Science Major who enjoys ice skating, spending time with friends, and exploring San Diego!
+Alessia is a Computer Science student in Seventh College from Dallas, TX, who loves ice skating, spending time with friends, and trying new foods.

-Hi, I'm Audria :) I'm Peruvian, Christian, and a 3rd year Bioinformatics Revelle student, who skateboards a bit, enjoys being silly and loves bonding with others.
+I'm Audria :) I'm Peruvian, Christian, and a 4th year Bioinformatics (Bio + cse) Revelle student.
+I enjoy being silly and love bonding with others.
+I ran a half marathon last quarter lol!
+See y'all soon 😎

 Dr. Joe Politz